westonrobot/scout_sdk/README.md

 This software packages provides a C++ interface to communicate with the Scout mobile base, for sending commands to the robot and acquiring latest robot state.

 Generally, you only need to instantiate an object of "class ScoutBase", then use the object to programmatically control the robot.
-Conceptually, class ScoutBase manages two background threads, one to process CAN messages of the robot state and accordingly update state variables in the ScoutState data structre, and the other to maintain a 50Hz loop and send latest command to the robot base.
-User can check the robot state or set control commands, as well as other tasks, in the main thread.
+Internally, class ScoutBase manages two background threads, one to process CAN messages of the robot state and accordingly update state variables in the ScoutState data structre, and the other to maintain a 50Hz loop and send latest command to the robot base.
+User can iteratively perform tasks in the main thread and check the robot state or set control commands.

-See "src/demo/demo_scout_can.cpp" for an example.
+Refer to "src/demo/demo_scout_can.cpp" for an example.

 ## Package Structure

+* demo: demo to illustrate how to use the SDK
+* monitor: a TUI application to monitor states of Scout
-* scout: interface to send command to robot and receive robot state
+* sdk_core/scout_base: interface to send command to robot and receive robot state
-* driver: manages raw data communication with robot
+* sdk_core/async_io: manages raw data communication with robot
 * third_party
     - asio: asynchronous IO management (serial and CAN)
-    - stopwatch: timing control
     - googletest: for unit tests only (not required otherwise)

 ## Hardware Interface